hitoshi-watase/sercrod/docs/reference/directives/event-focus.md

   If you change the prefix to something like "ne-", the same handler would be written as ne-focus.

 - Cleanup of handler attributes
-  If cleanup.handlers is enabled in Nablla configuration, Nablla removes the original @focus attribute from the output DOM after the listener has been attached.
+  If cleanup.handlers is enabled in Sercrod configuration, Sercrod removes the original @focus attribute from the output DOM after the listener has been attached.
   The listener remains active; the cleanup only affects the visible markup.